 When you elect a partial sale, you retain future income and tax benefits.
 For example, an annuitant with 10 years remaining on his or her annuity could sell two years of payments in exchange for a lump sum.
 After two years, annuity payments resume.
 This option works great when emergency cash or debt repayment becomes a priority.
 It also can be used to raise funds for items like a house down payment or purchasing a vehicle.

 When you choose to sell structured settlements entirety, you liquidate the investment.
 This option nets the highest lump sum payment possible.
 The caveat is that there are no more future payments.
 Nonetheless, in many cases, the benefits of using the money now far outweigh the future payments.

 A lump sum sale provides the same benefits as a partial sale but gives you more control over the amount of cash you receive.
 As an alternative to selling a specific number of payments, you can sell a lump sum amount of future payments, such as $25,000.
 The $25,000 is then deducted from future payments.

-Selling a structured settlement is a low cost, no hassle way to raise cash.
-Not only does selling protect against inflation, it allows you to use your money for what is important now.
+Selling structured settlement payments is a low cost, no hassle way to raise cash.
+Not only does it protect against inflation, it allows you to use your money for what is important now.